-230 Introduction to Media Studies (3) (PR: ENGL 110 and 111 or equivalent and POI) Introduction to the variety of discourses used in today's media, along with practical training in producing online media.
+- 230 Introduction to Media Studies (3) (PR: ENGL 1001 and 1002 or equivalent and POI) Introduction to the variety of discourses used in today's media, along with practical training in producing online media.
 Students will work for the online student newspaper-possibly another student media as well-gaining first-hand experience editing and producing media.
 (Fall)

+- Directed Studies (1-6) See page 35.

-- 444 Internship in Media Studies (3-6) Internship in an approved media studies field: journalism or business.
+- Internship in Media Studies (3-6) Internship in an approved media studies field: journalism or business.
 Students' work is closely supervised in the organization where the internship is undertaken and students are required to submit weekly written reports on their work to their faculty supervisor.
-See page 40.
+See page 35.

-- 446 Readings (1-9) See page 40.
+- Readings (1-9) See page 35.

-- 448 Research (1-9) See page 40.
+- Research (1-9) See page 35.

-- 450 Seminar (1-9) See page 40.
+- Seminar (1-9) See page 35.

-- 452 Special Projects (1-9) See page 40.
+- Special Projects (1-9) See page 35.

-- 458 Special Topics (1-6) See page 40.
+- Special Topics (1-6) See page 35.